harmony-one/x/progress/theo-fandrich.md

+2023-11-06 Mon: Worked on preparing app store submission.
+Calculated pricing for Voice AI and discussed with Artem and Nagesh how the backend and iOS app should communicate to support the bahavior.
+Frank, Sergey, Alaina, and I will have the updated UI implemented by Tuesday morning.

+---

 2023-11-05 Sun: Tested new Tested various implementations of Sun's chunking and built to testflight.
 Coordinated and noted behavioral bugs for remote engineers to fix.
 Worked on generating and researching a solution for the limitation on the internal test codes.

 2023-11-03 Fri: Organized information for beta and app store submission [here](https://www.notion.so/harmonyone/App-Store-Beta-Submission-a0ad78ce2bd44460aa61a15a58314d0a).